About

 • Ages: 5–18 years old

-• Price: $300.00 deposit plus $50 non-refundable processing fee ($350 due with the completed applications packet); if a family forgoes the scheduled spot once they’ve received a confirmation, a $100.00 processing fee will be retained and the remainder of the deposit returned; if they are unable to place a student in a group, the student will be placed on the waiting list and the deposit will be returned in full (minus the processing fee)
+• Price: $300.00 deposit plus $50 non-refundable processing fee ($350 due with the completed applications packet).
+If a family forgoes the scheduled spot once they’ve received a confirmation, a $100.00 processing fee will be retained and the remainder of the deposit returned.
+If they are unable to place a student in a group, the student will be placed on the waiting list and the deposit will be returned in full (minus the processing fee).

-Amy Miller, M.A., CCC-SLP, is a Speech and Language Pathologist specializing in working with students with social learning differences, has worked as a clinician for Michelle Winner’s Center for Social Thinking, served as clinic director for the nonprofit Teach Social, and completed an apprenticeship in Agroecology through the Center for Agroecology and Sustainable Food Systems at the University of Santa Cruz.
-Stephanie Madrigal, M.A., CCC-SLP, is a Speech-Language Pathologist specializing in working with students with social learning challenges, worked alongside Michelle Winner of “Social Thinking” in San Jose for 15 years, created the internationally recognized children’s learning concept “Superflex©,” taught students from kindergarten through adult, and trained teachers, parents, and professionals across the country and beyond.
-Growing Social is a women owned company.
+Amy Miller, M.A., CCC-SLP, is a Speech and Language Pathologist specializing in working with students with social learning differences.
+She worked for many years as a clinician for Michelle Winner’s Center for Social Thinking, and then as clinic director for the nonprofit Teach Social.
+She completed an apprenticeship in Agroecology through the Center for Agroecology and Sustainable Food Systems at the University of Santa Cruz.
+Stephanie Madrigal, M.A., CCC-SLP, is a Speech-Language Pathologist specializing in working with students with social learning challenges.
+She worked alongside Michelle Winner of “Social Thinking”™ in San Jose for 15 years, created the internationally recognized children’s learning concept “Superflex©,” taught students ages K–adult, and trained teachers, parents, and professionals across the country and beyond.

-Last updated March 13, 2026.
+Last updated June 14, 2026.

 • Ages: 5–18 years old

-• Price: $300.00 deposit plus $50 non-refundable processing fee ($350 due with the completed applications packet); if a family forgoes the scheduled spot once they’ve received a confirmation, a $100.00 processing fee will be retained and the remainder of the deposit returned; if they are unable to place a student in a group, the student will be placed on the waiting list and the deposit will be returned in full (minus the processing fee)
+• Price: $300.00 deposit plus $50 non-refundable processing fee ($350 due with the completed applications packet).
+If a family forgoes the scheduled spot once they’ve received a confirmation, a $100.00 processing fee will be retained and the remainder of the deposit returned.
+If they are unable to place a student in a group, the student will be placed on the waiting list and the deposit will be returned in full (minus the processing fee).

-Amy Miller, M.A., CCC-SLP, is a Speech and Language Pathologist specializing in working with students with social learning differences, has worked as a clinician for Michelle Winner’s Center for Social Thinking, served as clinic director for the nonprofit Teach Social, and completed an apprenticeship in Agroecology through the Center for Agroecology and Sustainable Food Systems at the University of Santa Cruz.
-Stephanie Madrigal, M.A., CCC-SLP, is a Speech-Language Pathologist specializing in working with students with social learning challenges, worked alongside Michelle Winner of “Social Thinking” in San Jose for 15 years, created the internationally recognized children’s learning concept “Superflex©,” taught students from kindergarten through adult, and trained teachers, parents, and professionals across the country and beyond.
-Growing Social is a women owned company.
+Amy Miller, M.A., CCC-SLP, is a Speech and Language Pathologist specializing in working with students with social learning differences.
+She worked for many years as a clinician for Michelle Winner’s Center for Social Thinking, and then as clinic director for the nonprofit Teach Social.
+She completed an apprenticeship in Agroecology through the Center for Agroecology and Sustainable Food Systems at the University of Santa Cruz.
+Stephanie Madrigal, M.A., CCC-SLP, is a Speech-Language Pathologist specializing in working with students with social learning challenges.
+She worked alongside Michelle Winner of “Social Thinking”™ in San Jose for 15 years, created the internationally recognized children’s learning concept “Superflex©,” taught students ages K–adult, and trained teachers, parents, and professionals across the country and beyond.

-Last updated March 13, 2026.
+Last updated June 14, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.